 Become a Patreon Patron

-Upcoming.
 Check out how you can support our mission to write, research, and provide you with additional articles within the Timeline of American History and profiles of historic sites by checking out our Patreon page.
-For as little as $1 per month, cancel at any time, you can become our patron of history.
-Special benefits, including FREE books and early access tiers.
+For as little as $2 per month, cancel at any time, you can become our patron of history.
+Get special benefits, including FREE books and early access tiers.

 Want the America's Best History Timeline in a book.
 It comes in paperback and easy to search digital form for the Kindle, Nook, or in pdf.